friendly-bits/geoip-shell/Documentation/DETAILS.md

 `-w <ipt|nft>`: specify the backend firewall management utility to use with geoip-shell. `ipt` for iptables, `nft` for nftables.
 Default is nftables if it is present in the system.

 `-O <memory|performance>`: specify optimization policy for nftables sets.
-By default optimizes for low memory consumption.
-Doesn't work with iptables.
+By default optimizes for low memory consumption if system RAM is less than 2GiB, otherwise optimizes for performance.
+This option doesn't work with iptables.

 `geoip-shell showconfig` : prints the contents of the config file.